cmoore4/sports-api/README.md

 | GET    | history   | false/true | Include [history](#history) object within each player object |

 By default, only active players, signed to a team and/or on the practive squad, are returned.

+The roster method is provided for convenience, and allows either team id or team name as the second url paramter.

 **Responses**